MichielBbal/michielbbal.github.io/_posts/2024-03-28-World models.md

 # What's next?
 With the rise of Diffusion Video models, such as OpenAI's Sora, creating good world models have become crucial.
 OpenAI explains this as follows:

-*We find that video models exhibit a number of interesting **emergent capabilities** when trained at scale.
+*We find that video models exhibit a number of interesting *emergent capabilities* when trained at scale.
 These capabilities enable Sora to simulate some aspects of people, animals and environments from the physical world.*

 I highlighted 'emergent capabilities' as this might be possible but still seems like a black box to me.
-How does this work and how can we check this?
-At this moment (march 2024) we lack knowledge and we lack insight into how this might work.